-It is ADOT's policy to provide a transportation infrastructure that provides safe and convenient pedestrian access.
+It is ADOT's goal to provide a transportation infrastructure that provides safe and convenient pedestrian access.
 The AASHTO Guide for the Planning, Design, and Operation of Pedestrian Facilities, 2004 provides guidelines for the design of pedestrian facilities.

-A) Sidewalks: Sidewalks are normally not constructed as a part of a highway project except as provided below.
-In urban areas, the highway cross section should provide space for sidewalks to be constructed by others in the future.
+A) Sidewalks: The need for sidewalks should be assessed for all major construction and reconstruction projects in urbanized areas.
+The ADOT Complete Transportation Guidebook, 2016 provides guidance on assessing sidewalk needs.
+Sidewalks should be constructed at necessary locations as provided below.
+In urbanized areas without a current need for sidewalks, the highway cross section should provide space for sidewalks to be constructed by others in the future.